© Liam Mejia-Moran

 Black Lives & Contemplation

-Black Lives & Contemplation cultivates a vibrant community where individuals explore the depths of their being through the lens of Black experiences.
-Through engagement in contemplative practices rooted in Blackness we hope to foster a deeper understanding of the Black diasporic contemplative tradition.
+Black Lives & Contemplation centers Black wisdom and lived experience in contemplative offerings and knowledge sharing.
+We cultivate a vibrant community where individuals explore the depths of their being through the lens of Black experiences.
+Through engagement in contemplative practices rooted in Blackness we hope to foster a deeper understanding of the Black contemplative tradition.
 By delving into rich texts, honoring the African Diaspora, and fostering a shared practice, we empower personal growth and collective healing.

 Black contemplation, to us, is a non-dual, embodied experience that integrates the richness of Black culture, including its artistic expressions.
 It empowers Black individuals to deeply connect with their inner selves, recognize their inherent transformative power, and cultivate a spiritual connection on their own terms, free from external constraints.
 This requires cultivating safe spaces, fostering justice, and breaking down barriers to spiritual understanding.
 Black contemplation honors the unique spirit of the Black lived experience and aims for liberation.
 To cultivate this practice, we must center Black Wisdom in all its forms, from rich texts and diverse traditions to the historical honor of Black wisdom.
 As a communal practice, centered on the Black experience, it fosters a shared understanding of the challenging yet joyful work ahead, crucial for the ongoing development of this unique form of prayer.